AnandChowdhary/a11yisimportant/README.md

 #### `/follow`

 The follow endpoint follows users tweeting with the hashtag #a11y.
-It runs every hour, powered by [IFTTT](https://ifttt.com) and a webhook.
+It runs every hour, powered by [IFTTT](https://ifttt.com) and a webhook:

+1. Find (mixed) tweets with hashtag #a11y
+1. Like all those tweets
+1. Make a list of users (unique)
+1. Remove any users @a11yisimportant already follows
+1. Follow everyone from this list

 #### `/retweet`

 The retweet endpoint retweets tweets that @a11yisimportant is tagged in.
-It runs every hour, powered by [IFTTT](https://ifttt.com) and a webhook.
+It runs every hour, powered by [IFTTT](https://ifttt.com) and a webhook:

+1. Find (recent) tweets with mention @a11yisimportant
+1. Remove any tweets written by self
+1. Remove any tweets which are already retweeted
+1. Like every tweet in this list
+1. If this tweet is a reply, get the original tweet instead
+1. Remove any duplicates (unique array)
+1. Remove any "Thanks for the follow!" tweets
+1. Retweet every tweet in this list

 #### Interfaces